CVWRSM/wrims/README.build-eclipse.md

 > If the buildWrimsInstall task fails with a 401 error like this: <br><br>
 >   Could not GET 'https://maven.pkg.github.com/CentralValleyModeling/wrims/gov/ca/dwr/run-libs/maven-metadata.xml'.
 >   Received status code 401 from server: Unauthorized <br><br>
-> You are likely missing the cvmUserId and cvmPassword prerequisite settings in your Gradle.properties file
+> You are likely missing the cvmUserId and cvmPassword prerequisite settings in your gradle.properties file

 ## 9. Remote Debug the WRIMS GUI Application